ftcProgrammingBro/Velocity_Vortex_9927/README.md

-# MidKnight Magic Too Team 9947
+﻿# MidKnight Magic Too Team 9947
-This is the official repository for the 2016-17 season Velocity Vortex.
+(best thing in the universe lol :-) This is Pranav's copy of the official repository for the 2016-17 season Velocity Vortex.

 # Vuforia
 The key for this team is: